aklump/drupal_twiggy/README.md

     composer install

-## Module Providing a New, Twig-Rendered Theme Item
+## If You are Writing a Module and You Want to Provide a New Theme Hook Using Twig

 1. In this example I'm writing a module called _itls_, which defines a new theme called _pull_quote_.
 2. I want to use Twig for the _pull_quote_.
 3. Notice how each theme hook is added by using `twiggy_add_theme_hook()`.
-4. Now create a Twig file in your module at _itls/templates/pull_quote.html.twig_.
+4. Now create a Twig file in your module at _itls/templates/pull-quote.html.twig_. **Notice the hyphen instead of underscore.**
 5. Create the function `template_preprocess_pull_quote()` if needed.
 6. That's it.